JetBrains/Qodana/topics/qodana-dotnet-community.md

 </note>

 %linter% is a community linter based on [%ide%](https://www.jetbrains.com/rider/) and provides static analysis for .NET projects.
-It brings all the smarts from ReSharper, which help you:
+It brings all the smarts from ReSharper, which helps you:

 * Detect anomalous code and probable bugs
 * Eliminate dead code